pioneersprize/Polkadot-Pioneers-Prize/applications/zklogin-Reclaim-protocol.md

 After laying out the proof of personhood/bot protection infrastructure on top of Polkadot, in phase - 2, we will implement zk Login on Polkadot and publish comprehensive documentation and guides.

-The scope of this application is limited to the successful completion of Phase-1.
+**The scope of this application is limited to the successful completion of Phase-1**.
 We will submit a separate application for Phase-2.
 Details and milestones specific to Phase - 2 can be found [here](https://www.notion.so/Polkadot-zk-Login-Phase-2-Details-020b746e9ae547fb849407a49edc793d?pvs=21)

 ### Summary